robertabenincasa/project_Lorenz/README.md

 * set A: $\sigma$, *b*, *r* = (10, 8/3, 28)
 * set B: $\sigma$, *b*, *r* = (10, 8/3, 9)

-The 2 system show completely different behaviours.
+The 2 systems show completely different behaviours.
 As expected, for set B of parameters, the solution converges to a single point attractor, whereas for set A of parameters, the system exhibits chaotic behaviour, i.e. of a strange attractor.
 Any two arbitrarily close alternative initial points on the attractor, after any of various numbers of iterations, will lead to points that are arbitrarily far apart, but still subject to the confines of the attractor, and after any of various other numbers of iterations will lead to points that are arbitrarily close together.
 Thus, a dynamic system with a chaotic attractor is locally unstable yet globally stable: once in the attractor, nearby points diverge from one another but never depart from the attractor.
 Moreover, it is immediate to show the dissipative nature of the system in the second case, since it converges to a single point.
 Instead, in the former scenario this condition is satisfied because a strange attractor has a fractal structure, which has zero volume in phase space.

 ## Single perturbation of the initial condition